 The thought of proactively removing subscribers from your list who have not personally unsubscribed might sound crazy to you. Ноwеvеr, іt іs а сurrеnt trеnd аnd bеst рrасtісе thаt sаvvу mаrkеtеrs аrе usіng tо bооst RОІ bу еnsurіng thеіr lіsts оnlу соntаіn subsсrіbеrs thаt аrе еngаgеd. Аftеr аll, іf а реrsоn іs оnlу gоіng tо dеlеtе уоur mеssаgе, whу еvеn sеnd іt in the first place?

 Before you remove subscribers, attempt a re-engagement effort to regain their attention.
 You might provide a special incentive to recapture their focus.
 If this does not work, simply ask them if they wish to remain on your listing and include an easy way for them to opt out, or send a notification that their subscription period is ending and request them to opt-in again.
 If the subscriber remains inactive, then eliminate them from the list.
-Remember: the achievement of an email marketing campaign should not measured by the number of subscribers.
-Rather, it ought to be measured by the character of the subscribers and the actions they take as a result of your email (such as downloading your ebook and turning right to a lead!) .
-Therefore, it's far better to deploy campaigns to 20,000 engaged and active people than it is to blast the email to 30,000 individuals if half of them do not care, delete it, or worse -- report it as spam.
+Remember: the achievement of an email marketing campaign should not be measured by the number of subscribers.
+Rather, it ought to be measured by the character of the subscribers and the actions they take as a result of your email (such as downloading your ebook and turning right to a lead!).
+Therefore, it’s far better to deploy campaigns to 20,000 engaged and active people than it is to blast the email to 30,000 individuals if half of them do not care, delete it, or worse – report it as spam.